 The Bachelor of Nursing (Honours) is a standalone/appended honours course.
 It is an additional year of study that you complete after you have finished your undergraduate degree.

 Applications are open to students who the school considers to have the requisite knowledge and aptitude to undertake the course.
 Applicants are expected to have either completed Bachelor of Nursing at the University of Sydney or hold an equivalent qualification from another institution.

 Before applying, download the project list (pdf, 202.9KB) to see projects that are available, and contact your potential supervisor to discuss your preferred project.
 You are encouraged to contact potential supervisors as early as possible.

-The Bachelor of Pharmacy and Bachelor of Pharmacy and Bachelor of Management both have integrated/embedded honours programs.
+The Bachelor of Pharmacy and Bachelor of Pharmacy and Management both have integrated/embedded honours programs.
 This means that the undergraduate degree can be awarded at the Pass or Honours level.
 Meritous students can complete honours study in the final semesters of their undergraduate degree, and it will not increase the overall time taken to complete their studies.

 Refer to the pharmacy handbook for more information.